 Bootstrapper are all fair game.
 Regardless, err on the side of caution:

 If you’re not sure what the program or service does, don’t disable it.
-Once you’ve made all your changes, click OK and restart the computer.
-It should boot up quicker and feel noticeably faster.

 Pop-up ads are appearing on my desktop